Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: Limitations and Challenges of XAI for 6G

 During the last decades, researchers were mainly focused on the performance of AI, paying little or no attention to interpretability \cite{gacto2011interpretability}.
-However, GDPR shifted the focus, a regulation recognising the ``right to explanation" for the users and holding automated algorithms accountable.
-The caused shift is now deriving the trend towards the interpretability of the models.
+However, the GDPR shifted the focus, a regulation recognising ``an explanation of the decision reached after assessment" for the users and holding automated algorithms accountable.
+The caused shift is now deriving from the trend towards the interpretability of the models.

-In AI, the system's performance can be measured by two popular metrics, which captures the effectiveness of the predictions.
+In AI, the system's performance can be measured by two popular metrics, which capture the effectiveness of the predictions.
 For classification, the metric used is called accuracy, which represents the percentage of correct predictions over the total predictions.
 For regression, the metric used is called mean square error (MSE), which captures the average of the squares of the errors between the predicted and actual value.
-On the other hand, interpretability is the ability of how well the model's decision-making ability can be made transparent to the user, irrespective of the decision being right or wrong.
+On the other hand, interpretability is the ability of how well the model's decision-making ability can be made transparent to the user, irrespective of whether the decision is right or wrong.
 It is important to note that interpretability can be subjective, which explains why it lacks a quantification metric and is still seen as a quality \cite{gacto2011interpretability}.

 On the other hand, interpretable models are those in which it is possible to understand their inference capability due to the simplicity with which they were designed \cite{gunning2019xai}.
 For example, in a simple decision tree where the nodes represent the values of specific attributes, edges are rules, and the leaf nodes represent the class.
 With a simple decision tree, it is more manageable to understand the overall decision by following rules through edges and nodes, and eventually, the leaf node's final decision.
 In simple words, it will be like if-else rules concluding a decision, therefore, making it interpretable.
-However, these rules will grow with the depth of the decision tree but remain interpretable, although it is more laborious for human cognition when depth increase significantly.
+However, these rules will grow with the depth of the decision tree but remain interpretable, although it is more laborious for human cognition when depth increases significantly.